 In a previous tutorial, we explained to our readers how to enable Spotlight Feature.
-This is a new lock screen feature that displays some beautiful images from Bing.com and certain running Windows Apps.
+This new lock screen feature displays some beautiful images from Bing.com and certain running Windows Apps.
 However, there seems to be no easy way to download and save the Windows Spotlight dynamic images and set them as your wallpaper or permanently as your Lock Screen.

 How to find Windows Spotlight Lock Screen images

 Next, open up the ‘C’ drive (the location where usually your OS is installed) and navigate to the following address:

-Kindly note that in the above path, in place of UserName type you own PC user name.
+Kindly note that in the above path, in place of UserName type, you own the PC user name.

 To do this, right-click on a file, select the Rename option, and save them in JPG format.
 Proceeding in the same manner, you can rename all the files and open them in the default Photos app.
 Here you can set it as a lock screen or your desktop wallpaper.